5 ways to be the boss over cops in a medical emergency

 Of course, ten minutes later, when the patient lost consciousness altogether, another paramedic unit was called out and the patient was transported to the hospital, where it was confirmed that he was indeed having a stroke.

-Flash-forward six years.
 After a long and complicated trial, the jury agreed that my client was not at fault.
 Unfortunately, the State EMS Authority sees it differently and they have now launched an investigation.
 We are still dealing with that.

 Strangely, as silly as it seems from the sidelines, this conflict is not uncommon.
 From coast to coast, there are stories of police interfering with medical care and even with scene safety.

-Of course, everyone has seen the video of the officer assaulting the provider in Oklahoma.
+Everyone has seen the video of the officer assaulting the provider in Oklahoma.

-Behind the Conflict
+Behind the conflict

 In my experience dealing with law enforcement officers, both as a paramedic and a defense attorney, I have found that certain characteristics run like common threads through many well-intentioned cops.